PM ‘was aware’ of sexual misconduct allegations against Chris Pincher, No 10 admits

 He also said No 10 has no plan to investigate the process that led to his appointment, amid reports that Downing Street was specifically warned against it.

-Dominic Cummings, Mr Johnson’s former chief aide, has alleged that he referred to the former deputy chief whip as “Pincher by name, pincher by nature” long before the appointment in February.
+Dominic Cummings, Mr Johnson’s former chief aide, has alleged that the prime minister referred to the former deputy chief whip as “Pincher by name, pincher by nature” long before the appointment in February.

-But said: “I’m simply not going to comment on content of what was or wasn’t said in private conversations” – revealing he had not asked Mr Johnson if the claim is true.
+But the spokesman said: “I’m simply not going to comment on content of what was or wasn’t said in private conversations” – revealing he had not asked Mr Johnson if the claim is true.

 Mr Pincher was stripped of the Conservative whip after he was accused of drunkenly groping two men at a Conservative private members’ club in London, last Wednesday.